frankhjung/ruby-xml/README.md

 ruby-xml
 ========

-Ruby - example program to read and process and XML file.
+Ruby - example program to read and process an XML file.